Your browser is out of date.

 Shah-i Zinda

-This stunning necropolis, one of the most renowned sites in Samarkand, showcases rich tilework and history back to the 14th century.
+This stunning necropolis, one of the most renowned sites in Samarkand, showcases rich tile work and history dating back to the 14th century.

 The stunning façade of one of the mausoleum's buildings © Poliorketes / Shutterstock